0xPARC/0xparc-intro-book/src/ipa.typ

 they're inputs to the protocol for opening the commitment at $z$.)

 The introduction of the hacked constant $lambda$ might be a bit of a surprise.
-The reason is that without it, there is an amusing loophole that Penny can exploit:
+The reason is that without it, there is an amusing loophole that Penny can exploit.
-Penny can pick the vector $v$ after all.
-So suppose Penny tries to swindle Victor by reporting
+Penny can pick the vector $v$, so imagine she tries to swindle Victor by reporting
 $v = a_1 g_1 + ... + a_n g_n - 10 u$ instead
 of the honest $v = a_1 g_1 + ... + a_n g_n$.
 Then, Penny inflates all the values of $y$ she claims to Victor by $10$.
-This would allow Penny to cheat Victor into committing the polynomial $P$ but given any $z$ giving Victor the value of $P(z) + 10$  rather than $P(z)$ (though the cheating offset would be the same at every value she opened).
+This would allow Penny to cheat Victor into committing the polynomial $P$ but for each input $z$ giving Victor the value of $P(z) + 10$  rather than $P(z)$ (though the cheating offset would be the same at every value she opened).
-The addition of the offset $lambda$ prevents this attack.
+The offset $lambda$ prevents this attack.